Releasing a Federal Tax Levy

 The levy is performed after three requirements are satisfied.
 First, tax should have been assessed and you should have been notified regarding your liabilities.
 Second, you failed to honor your tax debts.
 Third, you are sent a Final Notice of Intent to Levy at least 30 days before you are relieved of your property.

 This all sounds quite final should you be the recipient of a Final Notice.
 However, did you know that this Notice is yet another example of an unenforceable government claim?

 In reality, the Notice of Levy found in Internal Revenue Code (I.R.C.)
 Section 6331(a) only applies to special situations involving an employee, officer, or elected official of the United States of America.
 If you happen to be none of these, the code does not apply to you.
 No procedure currently exists for this.
 The “special” situations refer to the levy being applied upon the salary and wages of the types of individuals listed above.

 To obtain a release, a Demand for Release of Notice of Levy must be filed.
-A sample of this and any other letters and requests you may need to release a federal tax levy can be found in Mike Ioane’s “Boston Tea Party,” currently in its third edition.
-Put together in a binder, the information, forms and letters are collated and per-prepared for your convenience.
+A sample of this and any other letters and requests you may need to release a federal tax levy can be found in Michael Ioane’s “Boston Tea Party,” currently in its third edition.
+Put together in a binder, the information, forms, and letters are collated and pre-prepared for your convenience.